GeoffAtHome/solis-inverter/README.md

 Python is not my language of choice and this leaves a lot to be desired.
 It works but no tests have been written.
 My testing has basically seeing the packets sent in WireShark and ensuring I could create the some information via Home Assistant.

 # Credits
 Thanks to [SolarMon](https://github.com/StephanJoubert/home_assistant_solarman).
-My code a rip-off from this code base and modified to work with a **Solis RAI-3K-48ES-5G** .
-Why this will not work with the inverter I have beats me which is why I wrote this code.
+My code is a rip-off from this code base and modified to work with a **Solis RAI-3K-48ES-5G** .
+Why **SolarMon** this will not work with the inverter I have beats me which is why I wrote this code.